 Budget-Based Funding for HUD 202 PRACs

 Due to this concern, HUD has now taken a keener interest in these properties and working with the owners to fund needed capital projects by increasing their annual replacement reserve deposit.
 From our work with owners and managers of 202 PRACs, we have seen the benefits which can come from a capital needs assessment that reevaluates the property’s short and long-term costs.

 But unlike for-profit properties, all of the funding of long-term needs has to be done from within the program.
-If a property owner of a 202 PRAC is not diligent in keeping pace with the replacement needs, eventually the reserve account will be so far behind that it is difficult to restore it to proper funding levels.
+Suppose a property owner of a 202 PRAC is not diligent in keeping pace with the replacement needs.
+In that case, eventually, the reserve account will be so far behind that it is difficult to restore it to proper funding levels.

 Properly Funded Replacement Reserve Accounts

 For owners and agents of 202 PRACs, it is vital that they make sure that the replacement reserves are properly funded, as it remains the only way to keep a property in good repair well into the future.
-The benefit of a budget-based rent program is that as the property’s needs increase, the rent can compensate the needs – but these changes have to be incremental to be realistic.
-We at US Housing Consultants are seeing more and more owners conduct a new Capital Needs Assessment every five years, to keep up with the ever-changing needs of a property.
+The benefit of a budget-based rent program is that as the property’s needs increase, the rent can compensate for the needs – but these changes must be incremental to be realistic.
+We at US Housing Consultants are seeing more and more owners conduct a new Capital Needs Assessment every five years to keep up with the ever-changing needs of a property.

-We are at the forefront of this ever-increasing issue and have a very successful record of quickly producing CNAs which explain why changes to the reserve accounts are vital to continuing their mission of providing decent safe and sanitary housing, and most of all, independent living, for our ever-aging population.
-If you would like to find out if your replacement reserves and rents are properly structures, call our dedicated staff and they will help you navigate the process.
-Please contact us at any time by calling (603) 223-0003 or visit our website at www.us-hc.com.
+We are at the forefront of this ever-increasing issue.
+We have a very successful record of quickly producing CNAs which explains why changes to the reserve accounts are vital to continuing their mission of providing decent, safe, and sanitary housing and, most of all, independent living for our ever-aging population.
+If you would like to find out if your replacement reserves and rents are properly structured, call our dedicated staff, and they will help you navigate the process.
+Please contact us at any time by calling (603) 223-0003 or visiting our website at www.us-hc.com.